 As it’s getting colder outside, we’re all wrapping up warm, scraping the ice off of our cars, lighting the fire..
 There’s no doubt about it.
 Christmas is coming.
-In fact there’s only about 4 weeks left.
+In fact there’s only 4 days left.
 (Yep - we’re terrified too).

 It’s so easy to get swept up in the festivities and end up with major money worries when January comes around.
 It happens every year, we’ve probably all been guilty of getting carried away turning the house into something that even Father Christmas would be envious of, with wonderfully colourful fairy lights, and spending way too much on stocking fillers ready for Christmas morning.